andrewsykim/cloud-provider-vsphere/docs/README.md

 ## Components and Tools

-The following section introduces key components and tools that are part of any Kubernetes cluster running on vSphere.
-If you are familiar with
-Kubernetes or vSphere, you can skip this section.
+Before diving into Kubernetes on vSphere, it's important to cover some key components and tools.The following section introduces key components and tools that are part of any Kubernetes cluster running on vSphere.
+If you are familiar with Kubernetes and vSphere, you can skip this section.

 ### VM